The 11 most important facilities management metrics

 If so, then it’s vital that you keep a record of who has been assigned what and when their deadline is.
 This will better support them to do their job effectively and improve their job satisfaction.

-Teams will be able to recognize that you pay attention to their workload and will respect you more as a result.
+Teams will be able to recognise that you pay attention to their workload and will respect you more as a result.
 As such, they’ll go above and beyond their line of duty.

 B. Preventive maintenance KPIs